-Help clients tackle uncertainty with annual planning: 3 tips
+3 Tips to help clients tackle uncertainty with annual planning

 When your small business clients make their plans for the next year, are they doing it with a solid understanding of the financial underpinnings of their businesses?
 Can they clearly see the potential risks and tradeoffs that come with making one decision over another?
 Large businesses have entire teams of accountants and financial professionals charged with this responsibility, but most small businesses don’t have that luxury—they make the best decisions they can with the information they have.
 Too often, they don’t have enough information.